ManimCommunity/manim/docs/source/tutorials/using_text.rst

   this works similar to how `slicing <https://realpython.com/python-strings/#string-slicing>`_ works in Python.
 The values should be the color of the Text from :class:`~.Color`.

-  .. note:: Negative indices are also supported.

-* The keys contain words or character which should be coloured separately and the values should be the color from :class:`~.Color`.
+* The keys contain words or characters which should be colored separately and the values should be the color from :class:`~.Color`.

 For example,